tus/tus-resumable-upload-protocol/protocol.md

 configuration of the Server.
 A 204 response MUST contain the `Tus-Version`.
 It MAY include `Tus-Extension` and `Tus-Max-Size` headers.

-The Client SHOULD omit this header in the request and the Server MUST discard it.
+The Client SHOULD NOT include `Tus-Resumable` in the request and the Server MUST discard it.

 ##### Example